tirthraj07/Query-Cortex/README.md

 ### Output Images:

-1. This is the chat application in web
+1. This is the chat application on the web

-When you provide a prompt, it will give you the SQL query which is generated and also the output table
+When you provide a prompt, it will give you the SQL query which is generated, and also the output table

 ![Chat Example](public/Chat%20Example%201.png)

-2. These are the Insights and the graphs which get generated once you get back the results
+2. These are the Insights and the graphs that get generated once you get back the results

 ![Insights Example](public/Chat%20Example%202.png)